feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 175

-130 "Beschouwingen over de Chineesch-Maleische Pers van February-Maart |
+130 "Beschouwingen over de Chineesch-Maleische Pers van February-Maart I

 1918", in Binnenlands-Bestuur, no. 4390; and see also note of Director of Home Affairs to Governor-General, 8 March 1918, no. 165/B, in Verbaal, 2 July 1919, no. 15.